Transcript of Records: Frequently Asked Questions

-There are courses where you can get your grades via Campus Management, and there are courses where you have to collect a course certificate (in colloquial German: "Schein") from the course instructor and bring that course certificate to the International Office at the Law Department before your departure.
+There are courses where you can get your grades via Campus Management, and there are courses where your examiner has to transfer your grade to the International Office at the Law Department via e-mail.

 You will find that information for each course in the course descriptions that are available on the website http://www.jura.fu-berlin.de/en/international/studierendenaustausch/incomings/kurse/index.html (at the bottom of each course description).